 Seattle has a large homeless population.

 My point above relates directly with this one.
-With the significantly increased prices over the last decades, many Seattleites were priced out of their homes and were forced to move- or worse.
+With the significantly increased prices over the last decades, many Seattleites were priced out of their homes and were forced to move—or worse.

 If you have some extra food (or better yet, socks, which I understand is one the most coveted items for homeless people) to share, it will absolutely be appreciated by these folks, who are real humans, with hopes and dreams and feelings.
-They are not a nuisance and rather, represent a failure in our country to provide adequate resources, including affordable housing and substance abuse treatment, for the most needy amongst us.
+They are not a nuisance and rather, represent a failure in Seattle and our country to provide adequate resources, including affordable housing and substance abuse treatment, for the most needy amongst us.

 Many homeless people are also grappling with mental health issues and while observing someone experiencing a mental health crisis may feel a bit scary, please remember that these folks are in a much scarier situation than you and they’re extremely unlikely to cause you harm.
 If you’d like to do something to help, consider donating to the Compass Housing Alliance or FareStart, which are both committed to providing resources to homeless individuals in the Puget Sound area.